 As if they are on a mini vacation.
 Even if it’s only for a couple of minutes grabbing a quick coffee.
 Most importantly though, we want them leaving happy and satisfied with their experience.

 Homestyle Breakfast comes with eggs, toast, bacon, or lamb merguez (housemade lamb sausage) with homemade jam and butter.
-Whole milk latte with our single origin “Paradise” espresso.
+The whole milk latte with our single origin “Paradise” espresso is the most ordered drink.